 Main areas of improvement achieved with Pilates

-So, you’re not already convinced to undertake some Pilates classes, here are the main areas where you’ll feel significantly improved.
-For maximum results, it’s best to aim to incorporate 3 to 5 sessions a week, on top of regular walking and jogging, on alternate days.
+So, if you’re not convinced to undertake some Pilates classes, here are the main areas where you’ll feel significantly improved.
+For maximum results, it’s best to incorporate 3 to 5 sessions a week, on alternate days, on top of regular walking and jogging.

 - Good posture – Pilates will teach you to gain and maintain good posture.
 The exercises require that your body is always in alignment.
 This is especially beneficial if you suffer from lower back pain.

-- Muscle Tone – The exercises involve the use of muscles that you may not use daily.
+- Muscle Tone – The exercises involve using muscles that you may not use daily.
 After the initial soreness, you’ll find that your muscles will be much more toned.
-This is especially good for older people and those who are normally quite sedate in their daily life as muscle tone is usually lost with age and inactivity.
+This is especially good for older people and those who are typically relatively sedate in their daily life, as muscle tone is usually lost with age and inactivity.

 - Flat abdominal muscles – Because Pilates focuses on strengthening your core which includes your abdominal muscles, you’ll find that one of the benefits of Pilates is that you can dramatically flatten your abs more effectively than any other type of abdominal workout.

-- Flexibility – As we age we tend to lose the flexibility we had when we were young.
-Pilates will restore your flexibility, gently at first of course.
-After a while though, you’ll be amazed at how much more flexible your body has become.
+- Flexibility – As we age, we tend to lose the flexibility we had when we were young.
+Pilates will restore your flexibility, gently at first, of course.
+After a while, you’ll be amazed at how much more flexible your body has become.
 This is especially important for avoiding injuries from falls.

-- Reduces stress – When doing the exercises, you’ll be completely engrossed and won’t be able to think about all those responsibilities that weigh you down on a day to day basis.
-You’ll be more focused on your breathing and on the moves that you are making with your body.
+- Reduces stress – When doing the exercises, you’ll be completely engrossed and unable to think about all those responsibilities that weigh you down daily.
+You’ll be more focused on your breathing and the moves you are making with your body.
 This is an excellent way to relieve stress.

-- Gives you a general sense of well-being – Because Pilates focuses on providing a balance between your mind and body it gives you an overall sense of well-being.
+- Gives you a general sense of well-being – Pilates focuses on providing a balance between your mind and body, giving you an overall sense of well-being.

 Regardless of what class or style of Pilates you choose, make sure to let your instructor know you’re a beginner.
 This way, they’ll be able to keep an eye on you throughout the class and offer modifications or form adjustments.

-With Pilates, you’ll feel leaner, stronger and taller in no time!
+With Pilates, you’ll feel leaner, more muscular and taller in no time!